rsyncOSX/RsyncUIdocs/content/post/Development.md

 +++
 The development of RsyncUI commenced in December 2020 and it will be released sometime in June or July 2021.
 The name of the next version is **RsyncUI**.
 It is built for **macOS Big Sur** and later, that is why it will be released as a new appliction and not replace the current version of RsyncOSX.

 [SwiftUI](https://developer.apple.com/documentation/swiftui/) is a new **declarative framwork** for UI.
-Developing the UI based on SwiftUI compared to the [Cocoa](https://en.wikipedia.org/wiki/Cocoa_(API)) framework is a huge step forward.
+Developing the UI based on SwiftUI compared to developing utilizing the [Cocoa](https://en.wikipedia.org/wiki/Cocoa_(API)) framework is a huge step forward.
 And the future of development on the Apple plattform is SwiftUI.
-Not only by SwiftUI, but in companion with the other Swift and Objective-C framworks.
+Not only by SwiftUI, but in companion with the other Swift and Objective-C frameworks.

 [SwiftUI](https://en.wikipedia.org/wiki/Swift_(programming_language)) was released in 2019 and it is still young and in development.
 The code for the UI utilizing SwiftUI is minimal and easily separated from the Model (MVC).
 By hiding application logic and actions in properties, functions and closures will simplify the code.
 The declarative paradigm also makes the code for the UI cleaner and more easy to follow.